9623Y/9623Y-Spin-Up-Notebook/README.md

 ## **Goals for Today**

 - [x] Continue Working on Intake Redesign
-- [ ] Work on Meshing the launcher and intake together
+- [ ] Work on Meshing the Launcher and Intake together

 ### **Intake Design**